Siege of Soissons: September

-A parliamentarian again summoned Colonel de Noue to give him back the city, and faced with a new refusal, the German troops made their arrangements to completely invest the place, by installing grand guard positions, by positioning battalions, mainly, on the Sainte-Geneviève plateau, in Billy-sur-Aisne and Venizel and by building shelters and defense works.
+A parliamentarian summoned Colonel de Noue again to return him the city, and faced with a new refusal, the German troops made their arrangements to invade the place by installing grand guard positions, they placed battalions on the Sainte-Geneviève plateau, in Billy-sur-Aisne and Venizel, and built shelters and defense works.

-From September 25, the Prussian positions were bombarded by the French cannons.
-However, this did not prevent the Prussians from extending their supply lines and managed to occupy the station, which had been abandoned by the French which was Belleu, the left bank of the Crisis as far as Vauxbuin. and Presle.
-On September 26, 200 men of the 15th line accompanied by 100 men of 2 e Battalion mobile Aisne, went out to chase the Prussians in the suburb of Reims and burn their shelters.
-Unable to flush out the Germans, the attackers returned to the square after losing 2 dead and 2 wounded while the enemy lost 8 men.
-On September 27, fire was set in the foundry and part of the houses in the Faubourg Saint-Crépin in order to dislodge and drive away the Germans who were too close to the city walls, while many soldiers who had escaped from Sedan still arrived in the place.
-On September 28, the garrison tried to occupy the suburb of Reims and the station which was stopped by the Prussians after 2 hours of fighting.
+From September 25th, the Prussian positions were bombarded by the French cannons.
+However, this did not prevent the Prussians from extending their supply lines and occupying the station, which had been abandoned by the French.
+On September 26th, 200 men of the 15th line, accompanied by 100 men of the 2nd Battalion mobile Aisne, went out to chase the Prussians in the suburb of Reims and burn their shelters.
+Unable to flush out the Germans, the attackers returned to the square after having lost 2 men and 2 being wounded, while the enemy had lost 8 men.
+On September 27th, fire was set in the foundry and part of the houses in the Faubourg Saint-Crépin, in order to dislodge and drive away the Germans that were too close to the city walls, while many soldiers who had escaped from Sedan were arriving.
+On September 28th, the garrison tried to occupy the suburb of Reims and the station, which was stopped by the Prussians after 2 hours of fighting.

 October

-On October 1, Lieutenant-General von Selchow arrived in front of Soissons to lead the siege, with reinforcements made up of 7 infantry battalions, 4 cavalry squadrons, 2 field artillery batteries and 2 pioneer companies.
-He established his headquarters at Carrière-l'Évêque located behind Belleu and on the hill.
+On October 1st, Lieutenant-General von Selchow arrived in front of Soissons to lead the siege, with reinforcements made up of 7 infantry battalions, 4 cavalry squadrons, 2 field artillery batteries, and 2 pioneer companies.
+He established his headquarters at Carrière-l'Évêque, located behind Belleu and on the hill.
 He extended and reinforced the line of investment on the left bank of the Aisne and brought it as close as possible to the French outposts.
-The Maison-Rouge farm was occupied as well as the cemetery blocking the road to Compiègne through which the French troops had been able to leave until then.
-The right bank was occupied by 2 companies of landwehrand a squadron of white cuirassiers.
-The infantry positioned themselves at Crouy and at Clémencin and behind the Laon railway embankment and the cavalry at La Perrière in order to monitor the roads to Chauny and Laon.
-On October 3, a food convoy made up of 18 cars managed to enter the square after the French troops stationed in Soissons had opened the passage to Crouy:
+The Maison-Rouge farm was occupied, as well as the cemetery blocking the road to Compiègne, through which the French troops had been able to leave until then.
+The right bank was occupied by 2 companies of landwehr and a squadron of white cuirassiers.
+The infantry positioned themselves at Crouy, Clémencin and behind the Laon railway embankment, with the cavalry at La Perrière in order to monitor the roads to Chauny and Laon.
+On October 3rd, a food convoy made up of 18 cars managed to enter the square after the French troops stationed in Soissons had opened the passage to Crouy: